ozelentok/ZPrompt/README.md

 # ZPrompt

-Informative and radiant prompt for Zsh and Bash
+Informative and radiant prompt for ZSH and Bash

+Requires Powerline Fonts

 ## Screenshot